I may have been the last person in Philadelphia with a flip phone, because I was unsure of the cheapest way to have a smartphone.

 The main benefit here is if you are doing nearly all of your smartphoning through Wi-Fi.
 However, as far as I can tell, making calls and texts through Wi-Fi without using your minutes may not be possible based on your device plan, the device itself, device settings, or region.
 You may need to go through an intermediary app like Google voice.

 In short, if you enjoy exploring the intricacies of features, plans, specifications etc., then TracFone may work for you.
 I tend to believe that anything that is made this complicated is out to get you.
 I think that TracFone is the best option only if you barely use your phone for anything.

-- Get a cheap smartphone (maybe even used) that works on Project Fi.
+- Get a cheap smartphone (maybe even used) that works on Google’s Project Fi.

 - Sign up for Google’s Project Fi.

-- Turn off the data except when you need directions etc.
+- Turn off the data except when you need it.